libxls/libxls/README.md

 * Internals rewritten to return errors instead of exiting
 * Heavily fuzz-tested with clang's libFuzzer, fixing many memory leaks and *cough* CVEs
 * Improved compatibility with C++
+* Continuous integration tests on Mac, Linux, and Windows
 * Lots of other small fixes, see the commit history

-The [C API](blob/master/include/xls.h) is pretty simple, this will get you started:
+The [C API](include/xls.h) is pretty simple, this will get you started:

 ```{C}
 xls_error_t error = LIBXLS_OK;